CITRAS: Covariate-Informed Transformer for Time Series Forecasting: Experiments

-\paragraph{Result} Table \ref{tab:covariate-result} presents the results of covariate-informed forecasting with and without the use of future covariates.
-In the former setting, CITRAS outperforms TSMixer-Ext, TiDE, and TFT, all of which employ complex architectures to handle future covariates.
-This superior performance can be attributed to the simple yet effective design of CITRAS, which seamlessly integrates future covariates into the decoder-only Transformer through KV Shift, thereby preserving its inherent expressive power.
+Table~\ref{tab:covariate-result} presents the results of covariate-informed forecasting with and without the use of known covariates.
+In the former setting, CITRAS outperforms TFT, TSMixer-Ext, and TiDE, all of which employ complex architectures to handle future information from known covariates.
+This superior performance can be attributed to the simple yet effective design of CITRAS, which seamlessly integrates the future information from covariates into the decoder-only Transformer through KV Shift, thereby preserving its inherent expressive power.
 Among recent models that adhere to the canonical Transformer architecture, TimeXer captures cross-variate dependencies at the variate level, while Timer-XL does so at the patch level.
 The relative superiority of these contrasting methods is dataset-dependent.
 In contrast, CITRAS leverages the advantages of both approaches through Attention Score Smoothing, consistently demonstrating strong performance across datasets.
-Moreover, the superiority of CITRAS remains evident even in conventional settings without future covariates.
-This is because standard multivariate models suffer from unnecessary interactions among covariates, as they treat target variables and covariates equally.
-In contrast, CITRAS applies attention only from target variables to covariates, thereby avoiding such negative interactions.
+Moreover, the superiority of CITRAS remains evident even in conventional settings without known covariates.
+This is because multivariate baselines treat target variables and covariates equally and suffer from unnecessary interactions among covariates.
+Also, the univariate baselines cannot account for target fluctuations caused by observed covariates, leading to poor modeling of cross-time dependencies.
+In contrast, CITRAS applies attention only from target variables to covariates, thereby effectively utilizing observed covariates without causing unnecessary interactions.